 "For so many folks that shop for angels at one time, they were on the Salvation Army angel tree, and if it wasn't for the Salvation Army, their family would have never had Christmas, and so it's just really good, it's a cycle of good," Gargis said.

-Angel Tree has been around since 1982, giving over a million kids a Christmas every year.
+Angel Tree started in 1982, giving over a million kids a Christmas every year.

-For Gargis, he and his family adopted angels before he got involved with the Salvation Army, and now the tradition has gone down to his grandchildren.
+Gargis and his family adopted angels before he got involved with the Salvation Army, and now the tradition continues with his grandchildren.

 “We would take our daughter, and we would go, and we have adopted angels and purchase those uh angels, we would fill them and bring them to the Salvation Army.
 It was just a part of how we wanted our family to live and to share and to raise our daughter,” Gargis said.
 “With those kinds of thoughts and attitudes, and of course, today she takes our grandchildren to adopt an angel and to shop for those in their city.
 So, it has become a family tradition and of course, for so many folks that shop for angels.”